Last updated: May 13, 2026

 How much does Breezy HR cost per month in 2026?

-Breezy HR ranges from $0 (Bootstrap) to $529/mo (Business, monthly billing) across four public tiers.
+Breezy HR pricing ranges from $0 (Bootstrap) to $529/mo (Business, monthly billing) across four public tiers.
 Annual billing reduces costs: $157/mo for Startup, $273/mo for Growth, and $439/mo for Business.
-The Pro tier requires a custom sales quote.
+Pro requires a custom sales quote.
 Add-ons like SMS ($41/mo) and onboarding ($49/mo) increase the total beyond the base price.

 Does Breezy HR include candidate sourcing?